 Additionally, if a Kubernetes configuration file was explicitly specified, it

 A Note on Flag Parsing

 When executing a plugin, Helm will parse global flags for its own use.
-Some of these flags are not passed on to the plugin.
+None of these flags are passed on to the plugin.

 --debug: If this is specified,

 --repository-cache: This is converted to